 It first asks the user to subscribe using their email.

-And then it displays the Messenger part of the popup sequence:
+And then it displays the Facebook Messenger part of the popup sequence:

-Another great way to use a chatbot is through Messenger ads.
+Another great way to use a chatbot, and really one of the best ecommerce chatbot strategies, is to use Facebook Messenger ads.

 Facebook launched this feature back in 2017 and it was met with some skepticism.